robbie-carragher/lyric-spot-client-/README.md

 Connecting to the Spotify API

-Postman would not get me to get Response and Request.
+Postman would not let me get to the endpoints.

 #Tech discovered

 next.js

 nextAuth.js

 nextAuth Middlewear

 Redux

 Recoil

 # Project Documentation